tanxjtu/ACT_test_the_result/README.md

 The ACtion Tubelet detector (ACT-detector) is a framework for action localization.
 It takes as input sequences of frames and outputs tubelets, i.e., sequences of bounding boxes with associated scores.

-For more details, please refer to our [ICCV 2017 paper](https://hal.inria.fr/hal-01519812/document) and our [website](http://thoth.inrialpes.fr/src/ACTdetector/).
+For more details, please refer to [ICCV 2017 paper](https://hal.inria.fr/hal-01519812/document) and [website](http://thoth.inrialpes.fr/src/ACTdetector/).

 ## Citing ACT-detector